University of Florida (2015)

 - VertNet to publish data

 Results to Date

-- Comprehensively assembled specimen collections data for amphibians and reptiles of both Namibia (~37,000 records) and Angola (~9,460) from 53 scientific collections in 19 countries.
+- Comprehensively assembled specimen collections data for amphibians and reptiles of both Namibia and Angola from 21 museums, 99 scientific collections, and 3 continents totaling 51,000 specimen records.
 In addition, members of the group have personally visited many of the museum collections to verify records and identifications, ensuring high data quality.

-- Published two papers and two short notes related to scientific collections from Angola as well as new species records from Namibia.
+- Published seven papers and two short notes related to scientific collections from Angola as well as new species records from Namibia.

 - Used JRS funding to leverage additional support for the project from the National Science Foundation.
 The forthcoming project will use the data digitize here to determine and address geographic gaps in reptile and amphibian records.
 Field surveys in those areas will contribute to a more complete knowledge base of the status of reptiles and amphibians in Africa.

 - Encouraged herpetological collections to be published to GBIF.

 - IUCN assessments based on updated records of species distributions are underway, with co-funding support from USA’s National Science Foundation.